 You will find pictures of the Knight of Columbus Fish Fry, Rite of Sending, World Marriage Day along with Soup & Scripture & Stations

 THANKS TO ALL THOSE WHO SUBMITTED PICTURES OF RECENT PARISH EVENTS FOR THE WEBSITE!

 Thank you to our Knights for submitting pictures to be shared!

-During the month of February the focus of the Sunday Scripture Class will be on the first beatitude.
+During the month of March the focus of the Sunday Scripture Class will be on the second beatitude.

 The Parish Health Ministry attends to the "whole person" needs of our parishioners to promote wellness of body, mind and spirit.
 Health Ministry volunteers include healthcare professionals and lay parishioners.
 Office is located at the Parish Life Center and hours of operation are: Tuesday and Thursday from 9:00 a.m. to 12:30 p.m.